 Anyway, he was tailor-made for this role as the quarterback Reno.

 I’ve read some moviegoer reviews state this role needed someone who was an obvious jock.
 Little did they realize Russell was that.
 He, in fact, played great Double-A ball for the Angels farm system before injury forced early retirement.
 The grit on display was genuine.
 In my opinion Kurt ‘brought it’ in this film with his role as the over-the-hill star living his life under that same dark cloud as Jack.
 They are the interesting contrast throughout the film, because their lives are intertwined byway of that pivotal play.
 Reno and Jack are forever associated with each other and those around them.

 When Jack seizes upon the idea for his personal salvation, to change history by replaying the game, who can’t relate to that?
 Isn’t there a moment we’d all like to play back — be it family, work, or in sport?
-The tale resonated with this theme.
-And if Jack overcomes everyone else’s languor in the process (by hook or by crook scheming on his part), so much the better.
+The tale resonated with the theme.
+And if Jack overcomes everyone else’s languor in the process — by hook or by crook scheming on his part — so much the better.
 I’ll admit it, I’m definitely a sucker for stories of underdog salvation. [note: my wife is nodding]